Collections

 Mentions

-Reference items through rich text properties, the dedicated Mentions property, or other relation properties.
+Reference items through rich text properties, the dedicated mentions property, or other relation properties.
 All create bi-directional links.

-Timeline Integration
+Integration

-Organizer Support
+Support

 🌽️ Example: Movie Database